zzzprojects/EntityFramework-Extensions/docs/pages/articles/concurrency.md

 {% endhighlight %}

 ## Solution - BulkUpdate
-When an concurrency error happen, BulkUpdate return a **DbBulkOperationConcurrencyException** which contains all entries in error.
+When a concurrency error happens, BulkUpdate returns a **DbBulkOperationConcurrencyException** which contains all entries in error.

-There is three possible scenario:
+There are three possible scenarios:
 - Database Wins (You keep database values)
 - Client Wins (You keep current entity values)
 - Custom Resolution (You merge properties from database and client entity)